Runners everywhere are discovering deep water running as being one of the best options for cross-training.

 There are numerous benefits to pool running.
 Here are some of the reasons why you should consider adding deep water running to your training plan:

-To run in deep water you will need a floatation device to keep you suspended in the water.
+To run in deep water you will need a flotation device such as an Aqua Jogger Belt to keep you suspended in the water.
 Your feet should not touch the bottom.
 Warm up first by swimming for a few minutes.
 Then start in the shallow end and gradually move into deeper water until your feet can no longer touch the bottom.

 When you are suspended in deep water, use your normal running form and start running.
 Keep your shoulders back and your head up as you would do on land.
 Try to keep your alignment straight without leaning.
 Run for 5-10 minutes initially.